 59-60 Thames Street,

 Located on Thames Street, opposite the historic Sir Christopher Wren’s house.
 The Playhouse was built as a cinema for the Lou Morris chain and opened on 26th December 1928.
 Seating was provided in stalls and circle levels.
 The proscenium was 36 feet wide and the stage 12 feet deep.
-It was equipped with a Compton 2Manual/5Ranks organ, which was opened by organist Edward O'Henry.
+It was equipped with a Compton 2Manual/5Ranks organ with had an illuminated console on a life in the centre of the orchestra pit.
+It was opened by organist Edward O'Henry.

 In June 1930 it was taken over by the Southan Morris chain, and in May 1933, it underwent some modernisation.
 Taken over by the Union Cinemas chain in 1935, they were taken over by the Associated British Cinemas(ABC) chain in October 1937.